thuzarwin/open-data-sprints/docs/project-training.rst

 ----------------------------------------------

 ..
 AUTHOR INSTRUCTIONS: What types of users/people will be most affected by this project?
 This helps readers understand your project's target audience.
 Use as many (or few) bullet points as you like.
 - The primary users of the open data training materials and resources are Open Data Liaisons.
-Open Data Liaisons are city employees that act as the link between the data and thier department.
+Open Data Liaisons are city employees that act as the link between the data and their department.
 - We also choose to focus on City Employees who we defined as Open Data Enthuisiasts.
 These group of people are intrested in Open Data but do not work directly with Socrata Open Data Portal.

 Key dates